Recording

 Overview

-Keep the last N seconds in memory
+Keep the last N seconds in memory, save or discard

 Discard buffered recordings on success